Right after vectors, the next major workhorse of R is the data frame. It’s a rectangular table consisting of one row for each data point.

 Unlike the single-number indices of vectors, each element in a data frame has 2 indices, a row number and a column number.
 One can specify sets of rows and columns to extra subframes.

-function to query the number of rows in a
+One can use the R nrow function to query the number of rows in a

-does the same for the number of columns.
+data frame; ncol does the same for the number of columns.